tmarfil/nginx_on_ecs_fargate/README.md

 #### 2.3.
 Set up Docker for NGINX Plus container registry

-Set up Docker to communicate with the NGINX Container Registry located at private-registry.nginx.com.
+Set up Docker to communicate with the NGINX container registry located at private-registry.nginx.com.

 Open the JSON Web Token file previously downloaded from MyF5 customer portal (for example, nginx-repo-12345abc.jwt) and copy its contents.